austin-putz/BLUPF90/BLUPF90_Wrapper/README.md

 reason.
 For multitrait models (2 trait so far) it will delete only those lines with both missing.
 Files that it doesn't find, it just skips and goes to the next analysis.
 It looks for column names in the `header.txt` file (or whatever you name it).
-You place the term `trait1 trait2` in the line following TRAITS in the parameter file and it replaces these with the correct column numbers.
+You place the term `columns` in the line following TRAITS in the parameter file and it replaces these with the correct column numbers.
 You add `file.dat` as the keyword to replace after the DATAFILE keyword in the parameter files.
 It replaces this with the processed datafile.
+This continues until all the keywords have been replaced and then the parameter file can be run.

+# Steps

+1. Add keywords to the paramter files including the `columns`, `data.dat`, and `ped.dat` keywords at minimum.
+These will be replaced with what you specify in the shell script.
+2. Name the parameter files with a `basename.trait1.trait2.par` type of system.
+Use the same basename for each file.
+For single trait files use `basename.trait1.par`.
+My example might be `cdpq.ADG.ADFI.par` which would be a two trait analysis with ADG as trait1 and ADFI as trait2.

 # Inputs